MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxMessageConfiguration.md

 ```

 ### -SignatureHtml
-**Note**: This parameter doesn't work if the Outlook roaming signatures feature is enabled in your organization.
-Currently, the only way to make this parameter work again is to open a support ticket and ask to have Outlook roaming signatures disabled in your organization.
+**Note**: This parameter doesn't work if the Outlook roaming signatures feature is enabled in your could-based organization.
+Admins can now temporarily disable roaming signatures without opening a support ticket by using the PostponeRoamingSignaturesUntilLater parameter on the Set-OrganizationConfig cmdlet.

-Only avaiable for exchange on prem users who don't have any signature, depreciated for Office 365

 The SignatureHtml parameter specifies the email signature that's available to the user in HTML-formatted messages in Outlook on the web.
 You can use plain text or text with HTML tags.
 However, any JavaScript code is removed.